 07 Aug Nebraska’s Digital Assets Act Evolves Law with Technology

 Rapidly advancing technology has given way to new forms of online communication and personal expression.
-Most people have at least one social media account: Twitter, Facebook, or Instagram, if not all three.
-Additionally, written communication has rapidly transitioned to a digital format.
-Emails have replaced letters.
+Most people have at least one social media account, if not multiple.
+Additionally, written communication is transitioning to a digital format.
+Emails are replacing letters.
 Bank statements are now available online instead of through the mail.
 Consequently, the law has to evolve to keep up with technology.
 Nebraska Revised Statute 30-501, known as the Uniform Fiduciary Access to Digital Assets Act, places Nebraska at the forefront of the legal evolution created by technology.

 Nebraska Revised Statute 30-501 is a law.
 It was signed by the governor and came into effect January 1, 2017.
 More specifically, Nebraska Revised Statute 30-501 is a law governing the transfer and ownership of an individual’s digital assets when they die.
-Digital assets are online accounts, including email, Facebook, blogs, iTunes, and other digital property.
+Digital assets are online accounts, including email accounts, social media accounts, blogs, and other digital property.

 What makes the Digital Assets Act important?

-You may be wondering what’s so special about a Nebraska state law.
+What’s so special about a Nebraska state law?
 When it comes to 30-501, the answer is a lot.
 Not only is 30-501 a first-of-its-kind law in Nebraska, it’s among the first of its kind in the United States.
 As previously mentioned, advances in technology have led to an increase in online communication and digital accounts.
 This has led to an increase in the amount of digital assets a person owns.

-How does the Digital Assets Act impact you and your family?
+How does the Digital Assets Act impact your estate plan?

 How can Boyum Law Firm help you?

 To contact Boyum Law Firm for help with creating estate planning documents, click here